nikbearbrown/branding-and-ai/chapters/06-ai-intelligence-and-multiagent-systems.md

 ---

-*Tags: multi-agent · CrewAI · AutoGPT · agent-architecture · orchestrated-vs-autonomous · madison-marketmind · production-reliability · INFO-7375*

----

 ## AI Wayback Machine

 The ideas in this chapter didn't appear from nowhere. **Herbert Simon** spent five decades arguing that intelligent action — by humans, by organizations, by machines — is what *bounded rationality* allows under real constraints of attention, time, and computation.
 His 1969 *The Sciences of the Artificial* is the foundational text on designing systems whose intelligence is distributed across specialized parts that cooperate.
 The Madison framework's five-agent architecture is in that lineage: no single agent is general-purpose; each is bounded to a competence; their cooperation is the system's intelligence.
 Simon also predicted, in 1965, that machines would be capable of doing any work a human could do within twenty years — a prediction the field is still arguing about.
-The chapter's caution — that multiagent does not mean omniagent — is Simon's caution.
+The chapter's caution — that multi-agent does not mean omni-agent — is Simon's caution.

 ![Herbert A. Simon, c.
 1970s.
 AI-generated portrait based on a public domain photograph (Wikimedia Commons).](../images/herbert-simon.jpg)
 *Herbert A. Simon, c.
 1970s.
 AI-generated portrait based on a public domain photograph.*